keltoumboukra/ds-cs-toolkit/grafana-loki-alloy_implementation/example-queries.md

 4. Add time ranges like `[5m]`, `[1h]`, `[24h]` to limit results
 5. Use `count_over_time()` for aggregations
 6. Use `sum by (label)` to group results by labels
-7. The log generator creates logs every 1-5 seconds, so you should see continuous data
+7. The weather service fetches data every 10-30 seconds for random cities
-8. You can manually generate logs by visiting `http://localhost:5000/generate_log`
+8. You can manually trigger weather requests by visiting `http://localhost:5001/weather`
+9. Temperature alerts are generated when temp > 30°C or < 0°C
+10. Humidity alerts are generated when humidity > 80%